Get Active: Cycling Edit

 - A bell or horn is required to let other cyclists and pedestrians know you are approaching

 Car Bike Collisions

 The number of dooring collisions in Toronto has been rising.
 Dooring is a term used to describe an incident in which an occupant of a parked vehicle opens their door and hits a passing cyclist.
 Learn how to lower the risk.

 Toronto has many bike-friendly ways to get around the city.
-Click here Learn about Toronto's growing number of bike lanes.
+Click here to learn about Toronto's growing number of bike lanes.

 Self-service bike repair stations are now open at 20 TTC subway stations.
 They have most tools cyclists to repair their bikes like:

 Parking Your Bike